metalinked/laravel-defender/README.md

 'alerts' => [
     'channels' => [
         'log',      // Always enabled by default
+        'database', // Enabled to save to the database
         // 'mail',   // Enable to receive email alerts
         // 'slack',  // Enable to receive Slack alerts
         // 'webhook' // Enable to receive alerts via webhook